Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Results

 The first step in achieving symbolic interpretability is the identification of the most influential input descriptors.
 This was carried out using the KAN attribution score (see Fig.~\ref{fig:band_gap_attr_contours} and Fig.~\ref{fig:s_attr_contour}), which directly quantifies the sensitivity of the predicted property to each input.
 The descriptors with the highest attribution scores were selected for further analysis: $(x_{39},x_{68})$ for band gap and $(x_{39},x_{83})$ for the Seebeck coefficient.

 Redundant edges and nodes with negligible contribution were pruned.
 For each input feature, the input-hidden edge relevance was computed as the product of the spline coefficients' magnitude with associated scaling parameters.
 Node relevance was then defined as the product of the total incoming edge strength and the strength of the outgoing connection to the output.
 This definition ensures that a node is considered important only if it integrates significant contributions and transmits them effectively.
 Edges with attribution scores below 0.02 were discarded.
 After pruning, the simplified models retained predictive performance within $R^2$ variations of 0.02, while revealing sparse, interpretable subnetworks (see Fig.~\ref{fig:KAN-architectures}).
+The index set $\mathcal{J}$ identifies the subset of active hidden nodes retained after pruning, each contributing a simplified symbolic component $\phi_j$ to the reconstructed analytic expression.

-To visualise the learned structure–property mapping, we restricted attention to the two most relevant descriptors for each target.
+To visualise the learned structure--property mapping, we restricted attention to the two most relevant descriptors for each target.
 The general pre-activation of a hidden node $j$ can be expressed as

 where $x_a,x_b$ are the two selected descriptors, $g^{(a)}_m,g^{(b)}_n$ are the symbolic edge functions, and $w^{(a)}_m,w^{(b)}_n$ the corresponding weights (either uniform or proportional to $R^2$).

 The hidden activation is then